passport/www.passportjs.org/docs/facebook.md

 Two routes are required for Facebook authentication.
 The first route redirects the user to Facebook.
-The second route is the URL to which Facebook will redirect the user after they have logged in.
+The second route is the URL to which Facebook will redirect the users after they have logged in.

 ```javascript
 // Redirect the user to Facebook for authentication.
 When complete,